-These techniques allow an estimate of the black hole mass, but in order to understand the relationship between the black hole and its host galaxy, that galaxy's properties must also be measured.
-This is also very difficult, because the only quasars visible at high redshifts are themselves extremely luminous - and hence dramatically outshine their host galaxies.
-Extremely good angular resolution is required in order to distinguish the point-like AGN from the surrounding stars and gas (which is easiest for quasars that are magnified by intervening gravitational lenses).
-Fortunately, this is most feasible in the radio, where the molecular line widths also provide a reasonably good estimate for the velocity dispersion and mass of the central star-forming portion of the galaxy.
-Assuming that we can classify that region as a spheroid, the highest-redshift quasars appear to have much more massive black holes than the local relations would suggest, with $M{\rm BH} \sim 0.02 M{\rm sp}$ .
-The data are so far sparse, but interestingly there appears a much weaker correlation with $\sigma{\star}$ than in the local Universe.
-The data are so far sparse, but interestingly there appears a much weaker correlation with $\sigma{\star}$ than in the local Universe.
+These techniques allow an estimate of the black hole mass, but to understand the relationship between the black hole and its host galaxy, one must also measure that galaxy's properties.
+This is also very difficult, because the only quasars visible at high redshifts are themselves extremely luminous-and hence dramatically outshine their host galaxies.
+Extremely good angular resolution is required to distinguish the pointlike AGN from the surrounding stars and gas (which is easiest to achieve for quasars that are magnified by intervening gravitational lenses).
+This measurement is most feasible in the radio, where the molecular line widths also provide a reasonably good estimate for the velocity dispersion and mass of the central star-forming portion of the galaxy.
+Assuming that we can classify that region as a spheroid, the highest-redshift quasars appear to have much more massive black holes than the local relations would suggest, with $M{\rm BH} \sim 0.02 M{\rm sp}$.
+The data are so far sparse, but interestingly, there appears to be a much weaker correlation with σ{\star} than in the local Universe.
+19 relation in turn suggests that either feedback from the black hole affects the galaxy's gas and stars, or feedback from those stars affects the black holes-or both.
+Both cases suggest that the relationship is an extremely important one for galaxy formation and evolution.